FRRouting/frr/doc/user/bgp.rst

    directly connected and this knob is not enabled, the session will not establish.

-.. index:: [no] neighbor PEER description ...
+.. index:: neighbor PEER description ...
 .. clicmd:: [no] neighbor PEER description ...

    Set description of the peer.

-.. index:: [no] neighbor PEER version VERSION
+.. index:: neighbor PEER version VERSION
 .. clicmd:: [no] neighbor PEER version VERSION

    Set up the neighbor's BGP version. `version` can be `4`, `4+` or `4-`.
 BGP